ibm-cloud-docs/vpc/file_storage_vpc_about.md

 #### Allowed transit encryption modes
 {: #fs-allowed-eit-modes}

-The share owner has the right to enforce the use of encryption in transit when the accessor accesses the file share data.
-The share owner can require no encryption in transit, mandate the use of encryption, or leave it up to the accessor account to choose the transit encryption mode for their mount targets.
+The share owner can enforce the transit encryption settings for a file share's data.
+They can choose to allow encryption, allow no encryption, or leave it up to the accessor account to choose the transit encryption mode for their mount targets.
+All mount targets created for a single file share must use the same transit encryption mode for consistency.

-The share owner can set the allowed transit encryption modes to allow either `user_managed` or `none`, or both.
-When the `allowed transit encryption modes` of the origin share is set to `user_managed`, the share accessor accounts must create all their mount targets with `user_managed` transit encryption.
-When `none` is specified, encryption-in-transit is not required and cannot be used by the accessor accounts.
-All mount targets that are created for one file share must have the same transit encryption mode.

-[Beta]{: tag-cyan} Customers with special access to preview the new regional file share offering have the following options for allowed transit encryption modes:
+For zonal file shares, the share owner can choose from the following transit encryption modes: `ipsec`, `none`, or both.
+- If `ipsec` is enforced, all accessor mount targets must use IPsec.
+- If `none` is enforced, encryption-in-transit is not allowed.
+- If both are allowed, accessor accounts can choose which one to use.

-- For zonal file shares (`dp2` profile), the share owner can specify either `ipsec` or `none`, or both.
+[Select availability]{: tag-green} For regional file shares, the share owner can choose from the following transit encryption modes: `stunnel`, `none`, or both.
+- If `stunnel` is enforced, all accessor mount targets must use stunnel.
-- For regional file shares, cross-account access is not supported yet.
+- If `none` is enforced, encryption-in-transit is not allowed.

-When the `allowed transit encryption modes` of the origin share is set to `ipsec`, the share accessor accounts must create all their mount targets with the specified transit encryption type.
-When `none` and one of the encryption types are specified together, the accessor share can choose their transit encryption mode.
-All mount targets that are created for one file share must have the same transit encryption mode.
+- If both are allowed, accessor accounts can choose which one to use.

+All mount targets created for a single file share must use the same transit encryption mode for consistency.

 For more information about sharing and mounting a file share from another {{site.data.keyword.cloud}} account or VPC, see [Sharing and mounting a file share from another account](/docs/vpc?topic=vpc-file-storage-accessor-create&interface=ui).

 Sharing a file share with other accounts or services is not supported for zonal file shares with VPC-wide access mode.
-In this release, cross-account access is not supported for regional file shares with the `rfs` profile.

 ### Managing security and compliance
 {: #fs-vpc-manage-security}